chetanhere/engineering-2.0/automation-testing-getting-started/README.md

 - *Selenium with TestNg*: starts hands on with JS and TestNg.
 - *Selenium Framework*: In depth Selenium Framework.

-**Duration :** It is possible to complete it in 6 months to 9 months time if you carefully allocate 10-15 hours per week.
+**Duration :** It is possible to complete it in 4-6 weeks to time if you carefully allocate 10-15 hours per week.

 **Cost :** Nearly all content is free of cost, still you may need to purchase few MOOC's to take part in projects.
 Don't worry for Certificates, EduPass will offer you one Unique (Worldwide Verifiable Certificate) without charging any cost.
 You can take certificate anywhere with you and can share that with world.
 Certificate will be on Blockchain and can be verified by anyone/everyone around the globe.